grisselfaura/Gris_MS4_project/README.md

 ### Wireframes
 [Balsamiq Wireframes](https://balsamiq.com/) tool was used to create all wireframes for the project.
-Original wireframes for desktop, tablet and mobile can be found [here](https://xxxxx).
+Original wireframes can be found [here](https://github.com/grisselfaura/Gris_MS4_project/tree/master/static/wireframes).
 **Note:** The website was changed and evolved through the development process and several improvements were applied.
 The wireframes served as guidelines but some details such as positioning, placement of images, buttons and other refinements diverge from the original wireframes.